APB97/MusicRenameWithMetadata/README.md

 ## Important note regarding Unity part of the project

-See [this](Unity/Rename.ActionDefiner/README.md) to see instructions of first-time setup of Unity project.
+See [this](Unity/Rename.ActionDefiner/README.md) to check instructions for first-time setup of Unity project.

 ## Contents